siggb/FaceDetector/README.md

 This project were created for the educational purposes of the course "Administration of the Systems" ([Vladimir State University](http://vlsu.ru), specialty ID is 230101).

 It is a client iOS-application for the face detection (not recognition) and transmitting photos through FTP-protocol.
 Requires XCode 5 and iOS 7 iPhone.
-Project runs only on device.
+Project runs only on the device.

 ## Requirements